tinymce/tinymce-docs/configure/contributing-docs.md

 ## Recommended tools

-The following tools are recommends for significant edits to the documentation.
+The following tools are recommended for significant edits to the documentation.
 The warnings and notifications from these tools should only be used as _guides_, not as _rules_.

 - A Spelling Checker (US English).
 Note: Some IDE/text editor spelling checkers work well with Pascal-case, Camel-case, and Snake-case.
 - Alex - [Alex.js integrations](https://alexjs.com/#integrations).